SergioCanoV/ProcessingTextPart1/README.md

 # Processing Text: Part 1
 English grammar theory

-Understanding how computers can identify english grammar in text unstructured data.
+Understanding how computers can identify english grammar in text unstructured data using NLTK.

 Image 1: